Authenticate via the JFrog CLI

 jf c use my_serverTo view your configured servers:

-jf c showSecurity best practices
+jf c showSecurity Best Practices

 - Security: Ensure that your credentials and access tokens are kept secure and not hardcoded in scripts wherever possible.
 Consider using environment variables or secure vaults for sensitive information.
 Use